KODE-WORLD/frontline-gatsby-site/src/pages/index.md

 ---
 templateKey: index-page
-title: Kode_World
+title: <frontlinecode/>
-image: /img/home-jumbotron.jpg
+image: /img/home-banner.jpg
 heading: Software Development
 subheading: web | Android | IOS | Windows | OSX
 mainpitch:
-  title: Why Kode-World?
+  title: Why frontlinecode?
   description: We'll build cross-platform performant and scalable apps for you in
     record time.
 description: We'll help you turn that idea into a reality and support you from